 A brief look at history shows that the DAAD has a long tradition of uniting people and academia.
 Founded in Heidelberg in 1925 on the initiative of a single student, the DAAD has since become one of the most important funding organisations worldwide for the international exchange of students and researchers.

-Since it was founded in 1925, more than 1.9 million scholars in Germany and abroad have received DAAD funding.
-The DAAD is a registered members association made up of German institutions of higher education and student bodies.
-Our activities go far beyond simply awarding grants and scholarships.
-The DAAD supports the internationalisation of German universities, promotes German studies and the German language abroad, provide developing countries with best practices in establishing universities and advises decision makers in the area of cultural, educational and developmental policy.
+Since it was founded, around two million scholars in Germany and abroad have received DAAD funding.
+The DAAD is a registered association and its members are German institutions of higher education and student bodies.
+Its activities go far beyond simply awarding grants and scholarships.
+The DAAD supports the internationalisation of German universities, promotes German studies and the German language abroad, assists developing countries in establishing effective universities and advises decision makers on matters of cultural, education and development policy.

 We are there for you: